How to Reverse a Video on Snapchat: Step-by-Step Guide

 Snapchat notifies you when a recipient screenshots your snap.
 For more control over your audience, our guide on creating a private Snapchat story walks through restricting viewers.

-Option 2: Use a third-party video editor like CapCut.
-According to TechRadar’s app review, CapCut supports video reversal with no clip length limit.
-Save the result to your camera roll and share it through Snapchat.
+A third-party editor is the cleaner option for clips that already exist outside Snapchat.
+According to TechRadar’s roundup of video editing apps, CapCut is a free editor with a clip-reverse function, so you can reverse a longer file there, save the result to your camera roll, and share it through Snapchat.
 You won’t be able to apply Snapchat’s native reverse filter to an already-imported clip.

 If you want to send a photo instead of a video, our guide on how to send a picture as a snap walks through using camera roll imports.